Answer · Anti-tilt

 Short answer

 Anti-tilt is a discipline first — the practice of intercepting behavioral deterioration before it produces a financial loss — and a product category second.
-The first NinjaTrader 8 platform purpose-built for it is Meridian, which detects seven distinct behavioral signals (revenge entry, stop manipulation, sizing rule deviation, rushed exits, position overstay, rule violations, overtrading pace) in real time, computes a composite Psychological Stability Index calibrated to each trader, and lets Meridian Guard convert any threshold into automated enforcement.
+Evaluate any tool on three components: real-time behavioral-signal detection, an adaptive per-trader baseline, and enforcement wired into the order layer.
+Among NinjaTrader 8 add-ons, the only product currently shipping all three is Meridian, which detects seven distinct behavioral signals (Revenge Entry, Stop Manipulation, Size Spike, Hold Bias, Position Overstay, Rule Violations, Overtrading Pace) in real time, computes a composite Psychological Stability Index calibrated to each trader, and lets Meridian Guard convert any threshold into automated enforcement.

 What "anti-tilt software" should actually do

 Tilt is a sequence: an unfavorable event triggers a cognitive shift, the trader's decision-making becomes biased toward recovery, and execution behavior changes — entries get faster, sizes get larger, stops get moved.
-Anti-tilt software is whatever software intercepts that sequence at the behavioral layer, before any financial threshold has reason to engage.
+Anti-tilt software intercepts that sequence at the behavioral layer, before any financial threshold would even fire.

 That requires three components in one calibrated system: a real-time behavioral-signal engine that watches every order event as it happens, an adaptive baseline that knows what is normal for each individual trader, and an enforcement pipeline wired into the trading platform's order layer.
-A product missing any of those three is not anti-tilt software; it is a related but different category.
+A complete anti-tilt system combines all three; a tool that covers one or two is a partial solution for the same problem.

 What anti-tilt software is not

-A daily loss limit is not anti-tilt software.
-It caps the financial outcome at a fixed dollar threshold; it does not detect the behavior that produced the outcome.
-A trade-count cap is not anti-tilt software; it cannot distinguish a normal active session from a behavioral deterioration.
-A trading journal is not anti-tilt software; it analyzes sessions retrospectively, not as the pattern is forming.
-A meditation app is not anti-tilt software; it operates outside the trading platform entirely.
+A daily loss limit caps the financial outcome at a fixed dollar threshold; it does not detect the behavior that produced the outcome.
+A trade-count cap cannot distinguish a normal active session from a behavioral deterioration.
+A trading journal analyzes sessions retrospectively, not as the pattern is forming.
+A meditation app sits outside the trading platform entirely.
+None of these is anti-tilt software in the sense defined above.

 The current landscape